 Most significant in this research is the discovery that more than seventy percent of plays, and more than ninety percent of performances, in this period featured what we would now identify as people of color.
 Additionally, in attending to the collective process that was the sixteenth-century theatre industry, this is the first book to offer a dramaturgical approach comparing several troupes rather than focusing on individual company biographies.
 Providing a comparative methodology to Theatre History, these material findings directly impact practitioners and Performance Studies.
 A précis was featured in the 2018 #NextGenPlen session of the Shakespeare Association of America conference.

 My next book project, Playing Conditions: Climate and the Rise of Early Modern English Drama, examines climatological phenomena affecting Britain in the sixteenth century to understand the potential role played by climate in the emergence of the professional playing companies and, by extension, the rise of the Shakespearean playhouses.
 Accounts of the weather in this period tend to focus either on the Little Ice Age as an overarching influence, or on specific weather events to which plays allude.
 Underway in partnership with Laurie Johnson (University of Southern Queensland) and archaeologist Heather Knight (Museum of London Archaeology), this work is particularly timely as the digs of the Rose (1989) and Curtain (2016) foundations are changing everything Shakespeareans thought we knew about spaces of play.
+(Relatedly, check out the Oecologies Research Group.)

 Rather than extrapolating from nature-based metaphors, this study analyzes archaeological data of drainage around known playhouse sites and North Atlantic Oscillation historical index records supported by ice rings to chart localized weather patterns.
 Comparing these to financial data measuring attendance of specific playhouses, plays, and in what seasons available in testimonial evidence will answer fundamental questions to the field: did weather affect attendance to the outdoor playhouses of the Renaissance?
 If so, what kind of weather and to what extent?
 Did playing companies schedule to accommodate climate?